 The chimney "flue" is the pipe within the chimney that carries the smoke from the the fireplace up and out.
 On the top of the flues or square cap.
 This "flue cap" can bee seen at the very, very top of the chimney.
 The flue cap has two functions.
 First, the flue cap prevents rainwater from entering in to your home.
 Second, the flue cap serves as a "spark arrestor", preventing fire embers to rain down outside of your home and causing a potential fire.

 The chimney cap is the metal cap flashing on top of the chimney structure.
 We make our chimney and flue caps with aluminum.
-Aluminum does not and lasts much longer than galvanized metal caps.
+Aluminum does not rust and lasts much longer than galvanized metal caps.
 Hire a chimney repair contractor that can use aluminum.

 Have you tried calling to get estimates for chimney repairs?
 The stucco guy says he’s not a carpenter and cant change the rotten wood.
 The carpenter says you need a roofer to fix the damage at the base of your chimney.
 It can be really difficult to find someone for what should be a strait forward repair.
 But don’t worry, we have your back.
 PMSS are licensed building and roofing contractors.
 Chimney service and repair is one of our main focus.
 Our crews are trained to do everything from the roofing, the carpentry and the stucco.
 Call now for a free estimate

 Fireplace and Chimney repair is an important and integral step to maintaining your building envelope.